If there is ever a degree that is ideal for studying over the internet, it must surely be an online IT degree.

 It is businesses (people) who want a new software program written.

-Interpersonal qualities are more important to employers than whether or not you received your computer science degree online or at a bricks and mortar university.
+Interpersonal qualities are more important to employers than whether or not you received your computer science degree online or at a brick and mortar university.

 Having said that, you would want to ensure that your online computer science degree is from a recognized and accredited university or training institution.

 4. Can You Handle the Lack of People Contact?